sbslee/pypgx/docs/commands.rst

 Run per-sample genotyping for multiple genes with SGE.

 This command runs the per-sample genotyping pipeline by submitting jobs to the Sun Grid Engine (SGE) cluster.
-After genotype analysis by Stargazer, it will generate a HTML report using the ``report`` tool.
+This essentially deploys the ``genotype`` command to multiple genes in parallel.
+After genotype analysis is complete, it will merge the genotype results and then generate a HTML report using the ``report`` command.

 *conf* is the configuration file.
 See the API section for details.